evertonrsc/py-imageprocessing/README.md

 | [opencv-python](https://pypi.org/project/opencv-python/)  |  4.12.0.88   |
 | [google-genai](https://pypi.org/project/google-genai/)    |  1.39.1      |

 These packages require creating and using a [*virtual environment*](https://packaging.python.org/en/latest/tutorials/installing-packages/#creating-and-using-virtual-environments).
 A virtual environment allows Python packages to be installed in an isolated location for a particular application, rather than being installed system-wide as a measure of safety.
-To create a virtual environment in Python 3+ with the [`venv`](https://docs.python.org/3/library/venv.html) tool, the following command must be used:
+To create a virtual environment with the [`venv`](https://docs.python.org/3/library/venv.html) tool, the following command must be used:

 ```bash
 python3 -m venv runtime